samspoerl/project-hub-template/README.md

 # Project Hub

 A modern project dashboard built with [Next.js](https://nextjs.org) to help you track, organize, and/or showcase your projects.
+Use as a standalone app or as a page or component in an existing project.
 Easily run locally, with Docker, or deploy to Vercel.

 ## 🚀 Features